Guidance for Businesses

 Washtenaw County Information for Businesses and Entities

-Washtenaw County Health Department has rescinded local emergency orders requiring COVID-19 screening.
-Screening, social distancing, face coverings, and additional public health strategies to protect everyone’s health to the greatest degree possible are now covered in Michigan Executive Orders and under guidance provided by the Centers for Disease Control and Prevention (CDC).
+Screening, social distancing, face coverings, and additional public health strategies to protect everyone’s health to the greatest degree possible are covered in Michigan Executive Orders and under guidance provided by the Centers for Disease Control and Prevention (CDC).

-- Workplace sample health screening form for food-selling establishments and pharmacies
+- Workplace sample health screening form - updated August 13, 2020

 - Instructions on social distancing, self-monitoring, self-quarantine, and self-isolation